Cancún Dental Implants

 Whether the patient has single-stage or multi-stage dental implant surgery, they may experience some discomfort like:

-• Swelling of the gums and face
+- Swelling of the gums and face

-• Bruising of the skin and gums
+- Bruising of the skin and gums

-• Pain at the implant site
+- Pain at the implant site

-• Light bleeding
+- Light bleeding

-These are common in any dental procedure, and can typically be handled via pain medication or antibiotics after dental implant surgery.
+These are common in any dental procedure and can typically be handled via pain medication or antibiotics after dental implant surgery.

-It’s also possible that you may need to eat soft foods at certain points during the recovery process, but your dentist will give you guidance if this is the case.
+It’s also possible that you may need to eat soft foods at specific points during the recovery process, but your dentist will guide you if this is the case.

 How to care for and maintain your implants